Kaaning/exerciseSpatialVision/README.md

 ## Sources

-You can get the source files in the src folder and all the project files by downloading the exercise.rar
+You can get the source files in the src folder and all the project files by downloading the exercise.zip

 Once extracted, you will need to run npm install.